emann615/Wireshark-Challenge-Carnage/README.md

 ### Q8) Which certificate authority issued the SSL certificate to the first domain from the previous question?

-I can select the packet with the first domain and follow the TCP stream to find the certificate authority.
+I selected the packet with the first domain and followed the **TCP stream** to find the certificate authority.

 <img src="https://github.com/emann615/emann615/assets/117882385/45e9ac7c-456d-4e73-b96b-9d6b8cd5abc3" height="90%" width="90%"/>
 </br>